rollkit/lumen/README.md

 ### Modular Design

-Lumen follows a modular architecture similar to Odyssey, with clear separation of concerns:
+Ev-reth follows a modular architecture similar to Odyssey, with clear separation of concerns:

-- **`bin/lumen`**: The main executable binary
+- **`bin/ev-reth`**: The main executable binary
 - **`crates/common`**: Shared utilities and constants used across all crates
 - **`crates/node`**: Core node implementation including the payload builder
-- **`crates/rollkit`**: Rollkit-specific types, RPC extensions, and integration logic
+- **`crates/evolve`**: Evolve-specific types, RPC extensions, and integration logic
 - **`crates/tests`**: Comprehensive test suite including unit and integration tests

 This modular design allows for:

 - Better code organization and maintainability
 - Easier testing of individual components
-- Clear separation between Rollkit-specific and general node logic
+- Clear separation between Evolve-specific and general node logic
 - Reusable components for other projects

 ### Components